Main menu

 Who says you can’t see it all?
 With a comprehensive view of structural variants and methylation, nanopore technology powers the bigger and bolder research questions you’ve always wanted to ask.

-Join us on Thursday, November 14, 2024 at the SLS Hotel Beverly Hills in Los Angeles to hear from local experts who are breaking new ground in human genomics, using nanopore technology.
+Join us on Thursday, November 14, 2024 at the Albert Ballroom of the SLS Hotel Beverly Hills to hear from local experts who are breaking new ground in human genomics, using nanopore technology.

 What you're missing matters.
 Stay on top of what's next.